Queensland women's rugby league team: Players

 Prior to 2019, the Queensland and New South Wales teams were largely selected under residency rules, meaning a number of players represented both states.
 Tahnee Norris, who captained Queensland, and Natalie Dwyer, both represented New South Wales before moving to Queensland, while Tarah Westera represented Queensland before moving south.

 In 2019, the eligibility rules were revised to be more inline with the men's State of Origin rules.
 The residency rule was removed, which saw New Zealand representatives Maitua Feterika (Queensland) and Nita Maynard (New South Wales) ruled ineligible.
 Rona Peters was also ruled ineligible as she had previously represented New Zealand.
 This was later overturned and she was given special dispensation, as she had retired from international rugby league in 2015, before she first represented Queensland in 2016.

 Current squad

-On 14 April 2025, the QRL announced the squad for the first match of the three-match series, which was subsequently played at Suncorp Stadium in Brisbane on 1 May 2025.
-Jersey numbers for the first match were announced on 23 April and for the second match on 7 May 2025.
-Squad and positional changes, with jersey numbers for the third match, were announced on 21 May 2025.
-Two late changes were made on the day of the match, with Bass replacing Owen and Lenarduzzi starting at lock ahead of Brigginshaw.
+On 22 April 2026, the QRL announced the squad for the first match of the three-match series, subsequently played on 30 April 2026.
+On 6 May 2026, the squad for the second match on 14 May 2026, was announced with one change.

-Tallies in the table include all three matches in the 2025 State of Origin series.
+The squad announced for game three was adjusted for a further three injuries.

-Table last updated 30 May 2025.
+Table last updated 29 May 2026.